FK Sloboda Tuzla: Foundation

-The first headquarters of the club was in Rudarska Street in Tuzla, not far from Skver is today.
+The first headquarters of the club was in Rudarska Street in Tuzla, not far from where Skver is today.
 Afterwards the headquarters moved to the building of the Jewish Bank, then to the Grand Hotel and then back to Rudarska Street.
 The games were played on two fields – the first one was called the Communist playground between what today are the Chemical and Mechanical high-schools and the second one was the field where the Braća Ribar primary schools stands.

 All the players were workers, and the Gorki first team had the following players: Mirko Veseli, Peri Mot, Karlo Krejči, Santo Altarac, Ivica Šifer, Franto Bauzek, Mijo Josić, Lorenc Ajhberger, Vili Zaboš, Slavko Zafani, Ahmed Mandžić, Alfred Puhta, Jozo Vikić, Malaga Mustačević, Dragoslav Stakić and several others.
 The coach was Brato Gamberger, former player of HŠK Zrinjski.

 The club mostly played against other Tuzla football clubs.
 Namely, at the time of the formation of FK Gorki there were three other football clubs in Tuzla, Zrinjski, Obilić and Makabi, based around the Croatian, Serbian and Jewish population of Tuzla.
 In 1921 the Bosniak club Bura was also formed.
-Unlike these confessional clubs, FK Gorki was multinational and accepted members of all faiths and ethnicities.
+Unlike these ethno-confessional clubs, FK Gorki was multiethnic and multicultural and accepted members of all faiths and ethnicities.

 It is important to note that the official ground of Tuzla in this period was the field of HŠK Zrinjski built in 1928 on the road to Solina from Brčanska Malta with the help of Kalman Liska, a wood merchant and president of HŠK Zrinjski.